Graph-ICS/Graph-ICS/readme.md

 8. Configure the project (Graph-ICS)

 ### 1. Download the Project from GitHub
 1.1.
-Go from the following repository: https://github.com/Graph-ICS/Graph-ICS
+Click on the following repository: https://github.com/Graph-ICS/Graph-ICS
 1.2.
 Click on "Clone or Download"
 1.3.
 Click on "Download zip"